-Goiter remains an issue in many third world countries.
-Members of the Division of Thyroid and Parathyroid Surgery provide goiter surgery annually in an underserved area of Kenya, where they not only care for patients but also train local physicians to work toward sustainable health care for patients suffering from goiter in this region.
-Learn more about global health initiatives in the Division.
+Today, goiter remains an issue in many third world countries.
+Our surgeons provide goiter surgery annually in an underserved area of Kenya, where they not only care for patients but also train local physicians to work toward sustainable health care for patients suffering from goiter in this region.
+Learn more about global health initiatives.

-It is important to assess the function of the thyroid gland in patients with goiter through comprehensive blood testing, as sometimes goiter can represent hyperthyroidism or Graves’ disease.
-In addition to blood testing and an appropriate physical examination of the thyroid, voice box and neck, the thyroid surgeon must assess the exact degree of enlargement of the thyroid and its impact on the neck and upper chest structures.
+In addition to blood testing and an appropriate physical examination of the thyroid, voice box, and neck, a thyroid surgeon must assess the exact degree of enlargement of the thyroid and its impact on the neck and upper chest structures.
 This is often accomplished through ultrasonographic evaluation and CT scanning of the neck and upper chest.

-Patients with goiter are evaluated by the Radiology Department at Mass.
-Eye and Ear, which has extensive experience with radiographic evaluation of the thyroid gland, the neck and structures in the chest.
-The radiologist and thyroid surgeon work together to determine the best course of action based on these evaluations.
+Here at Mass.
+Eye and Ear, our goiter patients are evaluated by thyroid specialists and our Radiology Department, which has extensive experience with radiographic evaluation of the thyroid gland, neck, and structures in the chest.
+Both departments work together to determine the best course of action based on these evaluations.

 Make An Appointment Today!